-Describe and document the candidate's achievements in relation to the criteria in these Guidelines in twelve pages or less.
+Describe and document the candidate's achievements, including Student Success Activities, as appropriate, in relation to the criteria in these Guidelines in twelve pages or less.
 Include data and information summaries where appropriate.
 Achievements sufficiently documented in "Section 4: Vita" are preferably referenced by page number rather than duplicated in Section 5.
 In addition, the dossier of candidates recommended for professor must document the impact of the individual's work through, for example, evidence of critical response, adoption of technology by the discipline area or citations.